Second Fáilte Ireland board member resigns after foreign holiday

 Executive director of Primark/Penneys Breege O’Donoghue.
 Photograph: Dara Mac Dónaill / The Irish Times

-A second member of Fáilte Ireland’s board has resigned after it emerged that she travelled on holidays to Spain during the summer despite the Government advising against non-essential travel to the country.
+A second member of Fáilte Ireland’s board has resigned after it emerged that she went to Spain on holidays during the summer despite the Government advising against non-essential travel to the country.

-The Irish Examiner reported on Tuesday that Breege O’Donoghue, executive director of Primark/Penneys at their Dublin offices, went on holiday to her second home in Marbella, Spain for a week in July and another week in August.
+The Irish Examiner reported on Tuesday that Breege O’Donoghue went on holiday to her second home in Marbella, Spain for a week in July and another week in August.

+Ms O’Donoghue is the former executive director of the Primark retail giant at its Dublin offices.
+She retired from the role in 2016.

-Spain is not on the Government’s “green list” of countries, and current health advice urges members of the public to avoid all non-essential travel.
+Spain is not on the Government’s “green list” of countries, and current health advice urges members of the public to avoid all non-essential travel there.

+Last month, the chairman of Fáilte Ireland Michael Cawley resigned from his position after it emerged he was on a family holiday in Italy at a time when the State agency was encouraging people to have staycations.

 Ms Martin said she was aware of the “devastating impact” that Covid-19 restrictions have had on the tourism and hospitality sector, and she was “disappointed” to learn that a second member of the board had travelled abroad, “notwithstanding Government advice”.